Mariia-Lepneva/Guangji_Monastery/README.md

 This repository provides social network data for Beijing Guangji Monastery in the seventeenth century, based on the [monastery gazetteer](http://buddhistinformatics.dila.edu.tw/fosizhi/ui.html?book=g044).
 This data underlies Figures 1 and 2 in my paper:

 `Lepneva, Mariia.
-"Institutional Adaptation of Chinese Buddhism to the Ming-Qing Transition: Two-Lineage Model of Guangji Monastery in Beijing." *Journal of Chinese Buddhist Studies* (forthcoming)`
+"Institutional Adaptation of Chinese Buddhism to the Ming-Qing Transition: Two-Lineage Model of Guangji Monastery in Beijing."
+Journal of Chinese Buddhist Studies=中華佛學學報 37 (2024): 89–155. <https://chinesebuddhiststudies.org/article/institutional-adaptation-of-chinese-buddhism-to-the-ming-qing-transition-two-lineage-model-of-guangji-monastery-in-beijing/>`

 Figure 1 features the peculiar institutional arrangement that took shape in Guangji Monastery in the second half of the seventeenth century.
 Control over the monastery was shared by a tonsure lineage and an ordination lineage.